shindakun/attodo.app/docs/getting-started.md

 2. **Add a description (optional)** - Additional details about the task
    - Example: "Include budget breakdown and timeline"

+3. **Add tags (optional)** - Organize your task with comma-separated tags
+   - Example: "work, urgent, client-meeting"

-3. **Click "Add Task"** - Your task will be created and appear in the list
+4. **Click "Add Task"** - Your task will be created and appear in the list

 ## Step 3: Managing Tasks